MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/drill-down-support.md

 ## Add context menu to visual elements

-In this step you'll add context menu to the button's on the visual:
+In this step you add context menu to the button's on the visual:

 ![Context menu in the visual](media/drill-down-support/dev-visual-drilldown-context-menu.png)